Alert:

 On April 1, 2025, nine CSA jurisdictions delegated to CIRO registration functions for ID and MFD firms and individuals.

-The AMF delegated registration functions for ID, MFD and Derivatives Dealers and individuals who act on behalf of MFD on July 1, 2025.
+July 1, 2025 the AMF delegated registration functions for ID, MFD and Derivatives Dealers and individuals who act on behalf of MFD.

 - Current state